 - Cambridge Botanic Gardens are also hosting Bioblitz 2019 in conjunction with the brilliant Museum of Zoology.
 Book ahead online for various fascinating workshops, free for children age 6 and over.
 27th and 28th April.

 Indulge your tastebuds:

-Cambridge Literary Festival always creates quite a spring buzz as authors and visitors flock to the city from 5th-7th April for author events in college buildings across the city.
-Book ahead from 1st February for tickets – many events sell out.
+- Cambridge Literary Festival always creates quite a spring buzz as authors and visitors flock to the city from 5th-7th April for author events in college buildings across the city.
+Many events sell out so book ahead online.